Which startups have raised the most funding in the humanoid robotics market?

 We excluded random blogs, unverified websites, and any sources that could not be validated.

-When funding rounds were announced in other currencies such as euros, Swiss francs, Singapore dollars, Australian dollars, or rupees, we converted them into approximate USD equivalents for consistency.
+When funding rounds were announced in other currencies such as euros, Swiss francs, Singapore dollars, Australian dollars, rupees, yuan, or won, we converted them into approximate USD equivalents for consistency.

 Sometimes different sources report slightly different numbers, or the exact round size is not fully disclosed.
 In those cases, we flag the uncertainty and assign a confidence label to each startup, visible in the last column.